simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-	Use persistent user tokens ?
+Use persistent user tokens?

 - no: for none of the endpoints
 - api (or yes): for the API endpoint only
 - ui: for the UI enpoint only
 - all: for both API and UI endpoints

 ### `USE_WEBSERVICES_DATACACHE`